-- 1. Sign on to the Policy Editor. - 2.
-Choose how to create the branch per the following table.
+1. Sign on to the Policy Editor.

+2. Choose how to create the branch per the following table.

 To create a new top-level branch from Do this The startup window Specify a Branch name and click Create new branch .
-Branch Manager From Branch Manager # Version Control , you can create a new root, or top-level, branch:

-To create a new top-level branch from Do this a.
-From the + menu, select Create new root branch. b.
-For the name, replace Untitled with a name for your new branch.c.
+Branch Manager From Branch Manager → Version Control, you can create a new root, or top-level, branch: From the + menu, select Create new root branch.
+For the name, replace Untitled with a name for your new branch.
 Click Save Branch.